 Investment Strategy.
 The Fund pursues its investment objective by investing, under normal circumstances, at least 80% of its assets in "real estate and real estate-related securities" (as defined below).
 In particular, the Fund will pursue its investment objective by investing the Fund's assets primarily in (1) commercial mortgage-backed securities ("CMBS") and residential mortgage-backed securities ("RMBS"), (2) direct preferred equity and mezzanine investments in real properties, (3) equity securities of public (both traded and non-traded) and private debt and equity real estate investment trusts ("REITs") and/or real estate operating companies ("REOCs") and (4) opportunistic and value added direct real estate strategies.
-The Fund will effect its direct real estate strategy through investments in one or more REIT subsidiaries, including through NRESF REIT Sub, LLC (the "REIT Subsidiary"), which was formed on July 8, 2016.
-The REIT Subsidiary entered into a separate investment advisory agreement with the Fund's investment advisor, NexPoint Advisors, L.P. (the "Adviser" or "NexPoint"), concurrent with its formation.
+The Fund will effect its direct real estate strategy through investments in one or more REIT subsidiaries, including through NRESF REIT Sub, LLC and NRESF REIT Sub II, LLC (the "REIT Subsidiaries"), which were formed on July 8, 2016 and June 6, 2022, respectively.
+The REIT Subsidiaries entered into separate investment advisory agreements with the Fund's investment advisor, NexPoint Advisors, L.P. (the "Adviser" or "NexPoint"), concurrent with their formation.